 Wau is South Sudan’s second city and is about the same size as Poole, with a population of around 150,000.
 It is about 400 miles from the capital, Juba.
 Wau Diocese is part of the Episcopal (Anglican) Church of South Sudan and covers Western Bahr el Ghazal state in the north-western part of South Sudan.

 Archbishop Moses Deng Bol, the Archbishop of Northern Bahr el-Ghazal province, which includes the Diocese of Wau, has been working tirelessly to rebuild trust, stability and peace in the country.

-Poole Wau Partnership has supported a number of different projects in Wau and sometimes elsewhere in Northern Bahr-El Ghazal province over the past eleven years, some long-term, others to meet pressing emergencies.
+Poole Wau Partnership has supported a number of different projects in Wau and sometimes elsewhere in Northern Bahr-El Ghazal province since our foundation in 2011, some long-term, others to meet pressing emergencies.
 Scroll down to read details of a few of them.

 St John's College

 St John's College Governing Council, 2021.

 There are over 400 clergy in Wau Diocese, but until recently, many of them had not even completed primary school level education.
 St John’s College was set up by the Diocese to deal with this situation, and from a small start with 3 students in 2012, it now has over 400, studying Business Studies and Education, as well as Theology.

 Support for St John's has been our main project for several years, starting in 2015, when we pledged £3,600 per year.
 We have been helping to pay the salaries of Theology teachers and some other running costs of the college.
 The amount of our support has now risen to £18,000 per year.

 In July 2021, the foundations were laid for a new building with four lecture halls and two offices, which when completed will enable further expansion of the college to take place.
 The new building is to be named 'The Poole-Wau Partnership Building'.
 We launched an Appeal to raise money for this major project in January 2022: see our Appeal webpage for our progress: